UniversalRobots/Universal_Robots_ROS2_Description/doc/robot_frames.rst

                  └ tool0

 The frame ``tool0`` is the tool frame as calculated using forward kinematics.
-If the robot has an all-zero tool configured, that is equivalent to the tool frame on the control box / teach pendant.
+If the robot has an all-zero tool configured, this should be equivalent to the tool frame on the control box / teach pendant.

 .. note::